ovh/docs/pages/platform/network-services/concepts-03-loadbalancer/guide.en-gb.md

 A member represents the configuration for a target back-end server to which the traffic is sent.
 Its main attributes are its IP e.g. `192.168.1.10` and a port e.g. `443`.
 A member is part of a pool.

 ### Health Monitor
-The Health Monitor defines how the load balancer will check the health of the pool members.
+The health monitor defines how the load balancer will check the health of the pool members.
 Its main attributes are the check method e.g. `PING` with various delays and timeouts.
-It is associated with exactly one Pool.
+It is associated with exactly one pool.

-###  L7 Rule
+###  L7 rule
-a L7 Rule is a single logical expression that is used to match a condition present in a given HTTP or terminated HTTPS request.
+a L7 rule is a single logical expression that is used to match a condition present in a given HTTP or terminated HTTPS request.
 L7 rules typically match against a specific header or part of the URI.
 An L7 rule is associated with exactly one L7 policy.
 For example, a L7 rule can evaluate if an URI begins with “/api”.

-###  L7 Policy
+###  L7 policy
-A L7 Policy associates one or many L7 rules to a listener.
-It main attribute is the action that is performed it the L7 rules all returns `true`.
-For example, a user could specify an L7 policy that any client request that matches the L7 rule “request URI starts with ‘/api’” should get routed to a specific “api” pool.
+A L7 policy associates one or many L7 rules to a listener.
+It main attribute is the action that is performed if all the L7 rules evaluation returns `true`.
+For example, a user could specify an L7 policy so that any client request that matches the L7 rule “request URI starts with ‘/api’” should get routed to a specific “api” pool.

 ## Going Further